-- Once sponsorship is authorized, a letter of agreement will be prepared by the Office of Special Events requiring the signature of the sponsoring dean, director or University cabinet officer and the "host chair."
+- Once sponsorship is authorized, a letter of agreement will be prepared by University Property Management requiring the signature of the sponsoring dean, director or University cabinet officer and the "host chair."

 - Sponsorship is a formal commitment requiring the use of the University’s name on all documents and promotional materials.

 - To be sponsored or co-sponsored by the University an event must support the goals and educational mission of the University by meeting one or more of the following criteria:

 - enriching the professional development of faculty, staff and students

 - contributing to the development of new curricular programs and ideas

 - providing a means for students to come in contact with professionals in their areas of interest

 - providing opportunities for potential students to be exposed to the University and its community members